modrinth/docs/docs/modpacks/playing_modpacks.md

 You can find the Modrinth tab on the side bar of the Launcher.

-You need to switch the Mod to Modpack in the switch on the top:
+You need to switch the Mod to Modpack in the dropdown on the top:

 ![Home](../../static/img/tutorial/xmcl-modrinth-home.png)

-Select the project you want and go to the `VERSIONS` tab.
-Click download button in the `VERSIONS` tab, or click `Install` button on the right.
+Click the project card and go to the `VERSIONS` tab.
+Click download button in the `VERSIONS` tab, or click `Install` button on the right to install.

 ![Project](../../static/img/tutorial/xmcl-modrinth-project.png)

-Once the download is finished.
-It will show a snackbar asking you to create a new instance.
+Once the download is finished, it will show a snackbar asking you to create a new instance.
 Click the `>` button to open the creation dialog.

 ![Notification](../../static/img/tutorial/xmcl-modrinth-notification.png)